Reporting the sale or exchange of real estate

 Who is concerned

-- a non-resident and have opted to be considered a resident taxpayer and sell a property located in Luxembourg or abroad.
+- non-resident and have opted to be considered a resident taxpayer and sell a property located in Luxembourg or abroad.

 The declaration of the income collected is done by the submission of a tax return (form 100) and of the relevant annex (form 700).